lmc2179/lmc2179.github.io/drafts/sympy.md

 f = (sm.sqrt(2/sm.pi) * sm.exp(-(x/s)**2/2))/s
 ```

 It's now a simple task to symbolically compute the definite integrals defining the first and second moments.
 The first argument to `integrate` is the function to integrate, and the second is a tuple `(x, start, end)` defining the variable and range of integration.
 For an indefinite integral, the second argument is just the target variable.
+Note that `oo` is the cute sympy way of writing $\infty$.

 ```python
 mean = sm.integrate(x*f, (x, 0, sm.oo))